WalletScrutiny/WalletScrutinyCom/_android/com.cryptojournal.crypto.com.buy.bitcoin.now.md

 redirect_from:

 ---
-**Warning:** It is advisable to proceed with caution when downloading this app.

 This review was made in relation to a similar app with an almost identical appID.

 It is made by the same publisher which we have noted to have 8 other Google Play apps with the same function<br>